Rob Valetini

-Robert Valetini (born 3 September 1998) is an Australian rugby union player who plays as a back row forward for the Brumbies in Super Rugby.
-He has also been capped for Australia.
+Robert Valetini (born 3 September 1998) is an Australian rugby union player who plays as a back row forward for the Brumbies in Super Rugby and for Australia.

 Early life

 The son of Fijian parents – father Manueli Valetini and mother Finau Valetini – the Melbourne-born Robert Valetini attended Westall Secondary College.
 He played representative rugby for Victorian state teams at under-16, under-18 and under-20 levels.
 A broken leg in his last year at school meant he missed a chance at selection for the 2016 Australian Schoolboys team, but he was called up to play for the Melbourne Rising in the National Rugby Championship (NRC) later that season.

 Professional career

 While still at school, Valetini signed an Extended Playing Squad contract with the Brumbies for the 2017 season.
 His parents told him the move to Canberra would give him valuable life experience and he was just the second Australian rugby forward to sign a Super Rugby contract while still a schoolboy.